>

 Connectors automate the secure retrieval of configuration files from firewalls, routers, switches, and network device configuration managers.
 NP-View Server can host one or more connectors that securely retrieves configuration files at the specified frequency.
 By default, connectors are accessible through HTTPS on port TCP/8443 of the NP-View server and is isolated for security purposes.

-The first time an administrator accesses the connectors (+Import Data -> New connector -> Manage connectors), they are required to define a Connector group name and a secure passphrase.
+The first time an administrator accesses the connectors, they are required to define a Connector group name and a secure passphrase.
 The Connector group name will be used to create the encrypted connector file store.
 Connector information is encrypted at rest and in transit using a passphrase protected PGP key.
 Only the connector owners know the passphrase and the passphrase is never stored.
 Once initiated, connectors run in the background collecting network information.
 If the NP-View server is restarted, the connector owner is required to re-authenticate and restart the connectors.
 Connector owners can create multiple connector groups and each will require their own login.
 Once created, the user can select from the list of available connectors when logging in.

 The connector page contains five main options.